tchorzewski1991/ruby-scripts/README.md

 # ruby-scripts
-The main point of this repo is to practise different techniques and attempts of programming in Ruby language.
+The main point of this repo is to practice different techniques and attempts of programming in Ruby language.
 Before I had been started I took into account that not every piece of code in this repo needs to be the best possible solution.
 Please, feel welcome to open issues and comment on that :)

-**Algorithms** section covers a lot of text-processing related transformations.
-These are cruciual basics for everyone who wants to understand Natural Language Processing engines.
+**Algorithms** section covers a lot of text-processing related transformations, but not only.
+These are definitely crucial basics for everyone who wants to understand Natural Language Processing engines.

 Quick clarification note for 'Algorithms' section - most of the time I decided to focus on algorithms implementation